bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 01:10:33

 And maybe we could have modified it to the BIP 8 without the LOT=false stuff because it uses heights.
-It's a little bit less, has a few less edge cases than BIP 9 does because it uses timestamps and you can do some annoying things with timestamps.
+It's a little bit less, and has a few less edge cases than BIP 9 does because it uses timestamps and you can do some annoying things with timestamps.

-NVK: 01:10:47

-Right.

 Sjors Provoost: 01:10:47

 So I think we shouldn't have made a fuzz about it and it's very easy to deploy multiple soft forks at the same time using BIP9.
-If you start adding LOT=true, I really don't want to even think about what that will look like if you had multiple active time...
+If you start adding LOT=true, I really don't want to even think about what that will look like if you had multiple active at the same time

 NVK: 01:11:00